Anglo-Soviet invasion of Iran: Invasion of Central Iran

 Farther north, the 10th Indian Infantry Division under Major-General William Slim attacked central Iran.
 Slim engagingly describes this in the 'Persian Pattern' chapter of his book 'Unofficial History'- including his staff car being engaged by an Iranian anti-tank gun on the Pa-i-Tak pass.
 The Indian Army infantry and armour massed at the Iraqi border town of Khanaqin (100 mi north-east of Baghdad and 300 mi from Basra).

 The British force broke through the border at the town of Qasr-e Shirin and moved into the Naft-e Shah oilfield with little opposition.
 The RAF provided close air support and was involved in several dogfights with Iranian aircraft.
 Six Iranian fighters were shot down and several others damaged, for no loss, ensuring air superiority.
 The RAF also bombed several local towns and dropped leaflets urging surrender.

-The main Iranian forces in the region consisted of the 5th and 12th infantry divisions of 30,000 troops with supporting artillery at Kermanshah and Sanandaj.
+The main Iranian forces in the region consisted of the 5th and 12th Infantry Divisions of 30,000 troops with supporting artillery at Sanandaj and Kermanshah.
 They were all light infantry (as the mechanised and armour had been stretched thin fighting on multiple fronts).
 The British reached the outskirts of Shahabad in the early morning of 28 August after delays.
 By 29 August, the British had reached the town of Kerend and were within 2 mi of Kermanshah and the Iranian commanders were told of the ceasefire order and stood down.
 The defenders declared Kermanshah an open city and the British entered on 1 September.